That's the Way of the World (Earth, Wind & Fire song): Overview

-The song is the title track of Earth, Wind & Fire's 1975 album That's the Way of the World.
+The song is the title track of Earth, Wind & Fire's 1975 album of the same name.
 The track was produced by bandleader Maurice White, who also wrote the song along with Charles Stepney and Verdine White.

 Critical reception

 Cash Box said that it was "clean, mindbending and soulful."
-George Chesterton of The Guardian noted that the song is "touched with the epic, which emerges as the scope of its message of hope and soulful majesty unfold."
+George Chesterton of The Guardian said that the song is "touched with the epic, which emerges as the scope of its message of hope and soulful majesty unfold."
 Alex Henderson of Allmusic called the song "unforgettable".
 Stephen Curwood of the Boston Globe wrote "The title cut comes into your consciousness the way a cool air-conditioned breeze rushes over your face when you've been out in the sticky heat.
 Sometimes the cool goes too dry for our taste, but then, that's a form of sophistication."
 Daryl Easlea of the BBC also said That's the Way of the World "remains irresistible: six minutes of ethereal, bossa nova-influenced soul."